Learn to Hunt

 Contact Information by County

 Dark to olive-brown with dark brownish mottlings on the sides, especially in younger fish.
 After living in waters that flow over sand or light bottoms, adults are often light tan or even yellowish in color.
 The anal fin is very short with only 15 to 17 rays.
 The head is broad and flat, and the tail is square or very slightly notched.
 The jaws are heavy, and the lower jaw is longer than the upper.

 81 lbs; 52 in. - Ellis Lake, Lucas County, June 1958 - Joe Baze, Chariton, Iowa

 Try fishing with small sunfish under cut banks after dark; use strong hooks.

-The Flathead Catfish lives in a variety of habitats and can tolerate extreme turbidity, but avoids headwater creeks, high-gradient streams and strong currents.
-During the daylight hours it is usually found next to deep pools created by strong current in large sluggish rivers, or low gradient tributaries of large streams.
+The Flathead Catfish lives in a variety of habitats and can tolerate extreme turbidity, but avoids headwater creeks, high gradient streams and strong currents.
+During the day it is usually found next to deep pools created by strong current in large sluggish rivers, or low gradient tributaries of large streams.
 In Iowa, the Flathead Catfish is found mainly in mud-bottomed areas and deep waters in pools.
 The Flathead Catfish also lives in reservoirs, but is more plentiful below dams of major impoundments.
 It is usually found by drift piles, submerged logs or fallen trees with hard-bottomed substrates of sand or silt.
-Riffles are used by nocturnally feeding adults and are the main habitat of young, which also stay in pools, backwaters and sheltered places as they mature.
+Riffles are used by night feeding adults and are the main habitat of young, which also stay in pools, backwaters and sheltered places as they mature.